- Guide Map

 Castle Couture, located directly behind Cinderella Castle, carries Disney Princess costumes and accessories -- including those of Snow White.
 There is no designated store for ride merchandise yet.

-Other New Fantasyland merchandise can found at Sir Mickey's, which is located behind Cinderella Castle.
+Other merchandise can found at Sir Mickey's, which is located behind Cinderella Castle.
 This store carries a new line of Ariel products themed to the Under the Sea -- Journey of The Little Mermaid ride.

 After more than 40 years in the Magic Kingdom, Snow White's Scary Adventure -- the previous ride based on Snow White and the Seven Dwarfs -- closed on May 31, 2012, as part of the Fantasyland expansion project.